The creation of a brand.

 I managed to set up a meeting with the CEO to discuss the decision.
 He informed me that the logo was approved, and we would be moving forward.
 I needed a way to convince him to give us a chance.
 At this point, I knew that the leadership team was having a hard time combining personnel on org charts, so I proposed that he give my team 48 hours to come up with something better, if what we came up with was not a substantial improvement, I would remove my name from marketing/design leadership contention.

 He agreed, with requirements.
 We needed to keep the star and the swoop elements.
-48 hours later, I pitched this to the leadership team.
+48 hours later, my talented team came up with this.

 The logo was immediately approved by the CEO and unanimously approved by the executive team.
-A short time later I was named Director of Marketing and Design of Polaris Alpha.
+A short time later I was named Director of Marketing and Design for Polaris Alpha.